 Spittlebugs are the immature stage of several insect species known as froghoppers.
 Though many types of spittlebugs affect gardens, these froghopper nymphs all have one thing in common: the spittle-like foam that conceals and protects them as they feed on plants.
 Spittlebugs typically target tender new growth and flowers, covering attractive plants with unsightly foam.
 Roses, strawberries and herbs are favorite spittlebug targets.

-Signs/Damage: Spittlebugs leave no doubt they're feeding on plants.
+Spittlebugs leave no doubt they're feeding on plants.
 Their telltale foam forms as soon as they begin to feed.
 Spittlebugs damage plants by piercing plant tissue and sucking out juices.
-The damage stunts plant growth, distorts leaves, and interferes with fruit production.
+The damage stunts plant growth, distorts leaves and interferes with fruit production.

-Control: Effective spittlebug control focuses on reaching these pests before they're covered in protective foam.
+Effective spittlebug control focuses on reaching these pests before they're covered in protective foam.
 Start treatment in spring to reach nymphs as they hatch and begin to feed.
-GardenTech® brand offers several options to kill spittlebugs by contact and keep protecting for up to three months:
+GardenTech brand offers several options to kill spittlebugs and protect your plants: